Your Chronic Kidney Disease SSDI Lawyers in AZ

 • Hereditary nephropathies

-• Nephrotic syndrome due to glomerular dysfunction
+• Nephrotic syndrome due to glomerular dysfunction (based on glomerular filtration rate)

 • Other disorders resulting in kidney disease

-Genitourinary disorders are medically evaluated based on the guidance given in the Social Security Blue Book listings.
-These listings clarify what medical conditions make someone eligible for benefits.
+Genitourinary disorders are medically evaluated based on the guidance given in theSocial Security Blue Book listings.
+These listings clarify what medical conditions make someoneeligible for benefits.
 They promote uniformity in claims determinations.

 Proving Your Case

-Any successful disability application requires significant medical evidence.
+Anysuccessful disability application requires significant medical evidence.
 A doctor’s note alone is insufficient.
 Our lawyers understand the medical documentation needed for a claim based on chronic kidney disease.

-Medical conditions, symptoms, and treatments that may be considered when deciding an SSDI application based on chronic kidney disease are:
+Medical conditions, symptoms, and treatments may be considered during theSSDI application process.
+Considerations relating to chronic kidney disease include:

 • Dialysis: Including chronic hemodialysis or peritoneal dialysis